We explain what the SA900 form covers and why it matters for families managing an estate or a trust.

 Capital gains and disposals within trusts and estates

-Capital events during administration can create unexpected liabilities within a single tax year.
+Capital events during the administration of an estate or the running of a trust can create unexpected liabilities within a single tax year.
+Trustees and personal representatives need to understand when gains arise and how to report them correctly.

 When capital gains tax can arise